 The club saw a late penalty given against them in that game, which was undeniably a debatable call by the referee.
 Of course, given the ramifications, the club weren’t so happy with the decision and decided to stage a protest in their final game against champions AS Adema.

 From the get go, the SO Emyrne players kicked off and immediately passed the ball into their own net.
-Unsurprisingly, by the time the referee blew the final whistle, the game had smashed the record for goals scored by a country mile, ending 149-0 to the home side.
+Unsurprisingly, by the time the referee blew the final whistle, the game had smashed the record for most goals in a match by a country mile, ending 149-0 to the home side.

 Australia vs American Samoa: 11th April 2001